10 Different Types of Beehives

 Because of this, the bees are more content and in better condition.
 In addition, the upkeep of your Warre hive will take up less of your time, unlike some other different types of beehives.

-But, what makes Warré hives distinctive is its quilt box.
-During the colder months, the responsibility of keeping the colony warm falls on the quilt box, The quilt box contains wood shavings and other naturally occurring insulating materials.
+But what makes Warré Hives distinctive is its quilt box.
+During the colder months, the responsibility of keeping the colony warm falls on the quilt box, Which contains wood shavings and other naturally occurring insulating materials.

 It also reduces the amount of water condensation and moisture buildup, which helps ensure that your bees remain dry even when it is pouring outside.

-A top bar cloth is often positioned, so it jams in between or underneath the thick layers of wood shavings.
-This helps to avoid the top bar cloth from becoming caught on the hive body box.
+A top bar cloth is often positioned so it jams in between or underneath the thick layers of wood shavings.
+This helps to prevent the top bar cloth from becoming caught on the hive body box.

 7. Long/Horizontal Hive